Google Summer of Code#

 Through the GSoC application process, interested applicants submit project proposals to the various organizations participating in GSoC - in our case, the NIU.
 Then, the organizations select which proposals they would like to see funded by Google.
 Successful applicants will spend their summer contributing code to our open source organization under the guidance of our mentoring team.

-To learn more about the program, we recommend reading the GSoC FAQs and the GSoC Contributor Guide, and having a look at the 2025 Timeline.
+To learn more about the program, we recommend reading the GSoC FAQs and the GSoC Contributor Guide.
 For general information, see also the GSoC website.

 Apply to GSoC with NIU#